Guide to Senior Housing

 The Variety of Senior Living Options Available Today

 As an older adult plans for the future, it’s not uncommon to feel overwhelmed or confused about the wide variety of senior living options you need to consider.
-Whether you’re looking for an active, independent lifestyle with a variety of exciting social opportunities, or need some assistance with healthcare tasks like medication management, it’s important to assess your individual situation.
+Whether you’re looking for an active, independent living lifestyle with a variety of exciting social opportunities, or need some assistance with healthcare tasks like medication management, it’s important to assess your individual situation.
 This way, you can ensure you choose an environment where you’ll continue to thrive.

 Finding the Right Senior Housing for Your Needs

 Senior living options are categorized by the level of care available to residents within the community.
 Or, some retirement homes provide a continuum of care, where, for instance, residents can easily transition from an independent living apartment to a higher level of care, like assisted living or skilled nursing as it may become necessary.
-These types of communities are known as continuing care retirement communities (CCRCs), or life plan communities, as they provide a comprehensive plan for your future.
+These types of communities are known as continuing care retirement communities (CCRC), or life plan communities, as they provide a comprehensive plan for your future.

 Here’s a breakdown of the most common senior housing options: